 Mortgage rates for FHA loans vary by lender, so you’ll have to shop around to find personal rates.
 When you’re trying to find the best FHA lender, remember that not every lender will offer FHA loans.
-So you can narrow your search by limiting your options to those with FHA loan options.
+So you can narrow your search by limiting your options to those that offer FHA loans.

-Once you’ve found a few lenders you want to work with, you can call to ask what rate it offers, but the lender won’t be able to guarantee a rate until you fill out an application.
-Thankfully, most lenders don’t charge application fees.
+Once you’ve found a few lenders you want to work with, you can call to ask what rate you may be eligible for, but the lender won’t be able to guarantee a rate until you fill out an application.
+Most lenders don’t charge application fees.
 But lenders will want to verify your income, assets, debts, and your credit score, all of which impact what rate you can qualify for.